Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Munk boundary layers

-Our main goal in this paper is to get rid of the assumption $(A0)$ on the forcing $\tau$, and to treat more general domains $\Om$ (e.g. domains with islands, or which are not convex in the $x$ direction).
+Our main goal in this paper is to get rid of the assumption $(A0)$ on the forcing $\tau$, and to treat more general domains $\Om$ (e.g. domains with islands, or which are not convex in the $x$ direction). { This problem related to singular boundary layers has already been studied (at the formal level) by De Ruijter \cite{DR} for some simplified geometries involving typically rectangles.